 How Whole Life Insurance Compares: The Death Benefit

-In addition, to the liquidity, tax savings, flexibility, and control a whole life insurance policy offers, you also receive a death benefit to eave a legacy to your heirs.
+Here’s another reason to consider ditching the 401(k)—life insurance offers you a death benefit to leave a legacy to your heirds, in addition to liquidity, tax savings, flexibility, and control.
 You can leave this legacy to a spouse or child, divide it among multiple beneficiaries, or put it in a trust to be used for generations to come.

 While it is possible that a 401(k) will have money leftover that can be passed on to family, it is more common for people to run out of funds from their 401(k) while still living.
 The structure of a whole life insurance policy allows you to enjoy income in retirement but keeps the death benefit protected for future use by your beneficiary (provided you don’t have outstanding policy loans, which affect the amount of the death benefit).